CSCI 221 - 01, Spring 2020 — Software Development I

 Group project deliverables

 Requirements for the group project will be established later.
-The project will have five deliverables.
-Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).
+The project will have five milestones.
+Each milestone is a set of features (to be decided when the project begins), plus related documentation (to be described in each milestone).

 - Week 2: Makefiles